Observation of resonant monopole-dipole energy transfer between Rydberg atoms and polar molecules

-Here we show that the interaction of a Rydberg electron with the dipole moment of a polar molecule can mediate resonant monopole-dipole energy transfer.
-The theory that describes this RET also explains how off-resonant transfer of energy between the same pair of molecular states, and the $|65\mathrm{s}\rangle\leftrightarrow|64\mathrm{s}\rangle$ transition in He is suppressed.
-This work demonstrates a new probe of atom-molecule interactions at mesoscopic ($\sim 100$~nm) scales, and expands the toolbox available for quantum information processing in hybrid Rydberg-atom--molecule platforms.
+We show here that the interaction of a Rydberg electron with the dipole moment of a polar molecule can mediate resonant monopole-dipole energy transfer.
+The theory that describes this RET also explains how off-resonant energy transfer between the same pair of molecular states, and the $|65\mathrm{s}\rangle\leftrightarrow|64\mathrm{s}\rangle$ transition in He is suppressed.
+This work demonstrates a new probe of atom-molecule interactions at mesoscopic scales (on the order of hundreds of nanometers), expanding the toolbox for quantum information processing in hybrid Rydberg-atom--molecule platforms.